bevacqua/measly/README.md

 ## `.context`

-This is the context object for the measly layer.
+This is the context element for the measly layer.

 #### Usage